 King Ranch Chicken is a Texas staple consisting of layers of corn tortillas, chicken, cheese and a semi-spicy cream sauce.
-The traditional King Ranch Chicken is made with a can each of Rotel, cream of mushroom soup and cream of chicken soup.
+The traditional KRC Casserole is made with a can each of Rotel, cream of mushroom soup and cream of chicken soup.
 I wanted to recreate the traditional flavor, but without using any "cream-of" soups.
-This version is made from scratch with sautéed vegetables and a homemade sauce.
+This version is made from scratch, with sautéed vegetables and a homemade sauce.

 Today, bloggers and readers alike remember this casserole much more fondly than in the 1980’s when Texas Monthly described it as “bland – but there when you need it.”
 The classic casserole had another resurgence in 2020.

-It does take a little bit longer to make than just opening a can of cream of soup but I think it tastes better AND by making your own sauce you can control the amount of sodium in this recipe.
-Plus I think 2020 has shown us it’s handy to be able to make things from scratch.
+This made-from-scratch version does take a little bit longer to make than just opening a can of soup, but I think it tastes better AND by making your own sauce you can control the amount of sodium in this recipe.
+Plus I think as 2020 has shown us, it’s handy to be able to make things from scratch.

 - Yellow Corn Tortillas for the most traditional flavor

-- I like a more “soupy” sauce, if the sauce gets too thick, add additional chicken broth to thin it out.
+- If sauce is too thick, add chicken broth to thin it out.

 The more tortillas you use, the more structure this casserole will have.
 Some people prefer it this way, while others like myself, like it a little more “soupy”.

-To make this into three full layers + the topping, start with a deep 9” X 13” casserole dish.
+To make this into three full layers: Start with a deep 9” X 13” casserole dish.
 Layer 4 corn tortillas, ⅓ of sauce, ½ cup cheese and repeat twice.
 Topping with remaining corn tortillas and 1 ½ cups shredded cheese.

 Serving and Storage

-I like to serve King Ranch Chicken with pinto beans and a simple garden salad.
+Serving: I like to serve King Ranch Chicken with pinto beans and a simple garden salad.
+It can be garnished with pico de Gallo.

 📖 Recipe